 Global standards and governance rules for infrastructure-related connectivity plans can be drawn from the broad commitment to put people and their prosperity at the core of connectivity programmes.
 Employing good governance and accountability as drivers, the plans must work towards the goals of sustainable development and inclusive growth.
 When connectivity plans converge with regional, national, and global development priorities, monitoring of plans will likely become easier.
 Finally, the monitoring and regulatory mechanisms must ensure that connectivity plans are not used as a foil for regional leadership - nor can they be used to export debt problems in the promoter country or group of countries.
 Policymakers are working towards global standards on contemporary issues such as taxation, digital finance, the internet, data ownership and transfer, and artificial intelligence.
-A global consensus around climate change, the Sustainable Development Goals, multilateralism, and global trade is also being renewed.
-It is only logical that global (and regional) mechanisms for the monitoring and regulation of connectivity plans should ensure that these plans enhance economic and social well-being amongst people and create trust amongst partners.
+A global trade is also being renewed.
+It is only logical that global (and regional) mechanisms for the monitoring and regulation of connectivity plans should ensure that these plans enhance economic and social wellbeing amongst people and create trust amongst partners.

 Connectivity plans that cater to new supply chain linkages, whether for trade in goods or services, or for the digital economy, will be subject to efficiencies and markets.
 At the same time, the global discourse on balanced, sustainable, and inclusive growth shifts the emphasis on economic corridors that can stimulate two-way trade between economic agglomerations within Asia, and between Asia, Africa, and Europe.
-The ongoing COVID-19 pandemic has revealed the vulnerability of connectivity and GVCs.
-Connectivity between new production locations and markets will strengthen the resiliency of inter-regional connectivity and the GVCs, and improve trade integration.
+The COVID-19 pandemic has revealed the vulnerability of connectivity and GVCs.
+Connectivity between new production locations and markets will strengthen the resiliency of interregional connectivity and the GVCs, and improve trade integration.
 In the post-COVID-19 phase, it will also support restructuring and diversification of supply chains and markets.
-Asia has high stakes in the new supply chain led connectivity with other parts of the world.
-Restructuring, understanding, and preparing for a connected Asia will ensure stable and inclusive growth in the region.
+Indo-Pacific has high stakes in the new supply chain led connectivity projects.
+Restructuring, understanding, and preparing for a connected Indo-Pacific will ensure stable and inclusive growth in the region.